cameronneylon/apcs/README.md

 Contributions
 -------------

-The somewhat cleaned dataset is available as Wellcome-APCs.tsv in the repository.
+The somewhat cleaned dataset is available at wellcome/Wellcome-APCs.tsv in the repository.
 Further contributions to the dataset are welcome via a pull request.
 Obvious enhancements would be to obtain DOIs for the papers from Crossref search API and then to use that to clean up the bibliographic information.
 We could also check the licenses and/or availability of papers in this dataset.